-Catherine de Medici pictured right (April 13, 1519 – January 5, 1589), born in Italy as Caterina Maria Romola di Lorenzo de’ Medici, and later lived in France under the name Catherine de Médicis, was Queen of France as the wife of King Henry II of France, of the Valois branch of the kings of France, and mother of three kings of that branch.
+Catherine de Medici pictured above (April 13, 1519 – January 5, 1589), born in Italy as Caterina Maria Romola di Lorenzo de’ Medici, and later lived in France under the name Catherine de Médicis, was Queen of France as the wife of King Henry II of France, of the Valois branch of the kings of France, and mother of three kings of that branch.

 The French, too, were slow to accept forks, like the Italians, using them was thought to be an affectation.

 In 1560, according to a French manners book, different customs evolved in different European countries.
 For eating soup, Germans are known for using spoons, Italians are known for using forks (presumably the fork assists in eating solid ingredients and the remaining liquid is drunk out of the bowl as it was in the Middle Ages).
 The Germans and Italians provide a knife for each diner, while the French provide only two or three communal knives for the whole table.

 An Englishman named Thomas Coryate brought the first forks to England around 1611 after seeing them in Italy during his travels in 1608.

 The English ridiculed forks as being effeminate and unnecessary.
 Coryate was mocked for promoting the use of forks and called “Furcifer,” meaning fork-bearer.

 Many British clergymen were vehemently opposed to forks; they believed that only human fingers were worthy of touching God’s food.
 Often, when someone died after having used a fork, these clergymen preached that it was God’s way of showing His displeasure over the use of such a shocking novelty.

 Slowly, however, forks came to be adopted by the wealthy.
 They were prized possessions made of expensive materials intended to impress guests.